 2.4 Operating Environment

-The application will be running on phones with at least Android 6.0 and above.
+The application will be running on phones with at least Android 6.0 Marshmallow (API level 23) and above.
+The Minimum Software Development Kit (SDK) Version is 23 and Targeted Software Development Kit (SDK) Version is 28.
+The network connection requires a Wireless Network Interface Card (WNIC) with cellular network.
 Application will parse the dataset from gov.sg into Google Firebase for database management.
 After which the application will make a request to pull data from Firebase into the application for plotting of map markers on Google Maps.
 Also Google Places API will only be called only and only if user tap on the detailed information.
 This is to reduce the amount of API calls and also implemented as a pull observer pattern.
 User details and profile will be handled by Google Cloud Firestore.
 Lastly User login and authentication will be handled by Google Firebase Authentication.

 Design and Implementation Constraints